Roughly 25% of stroke survivors experience a second stroke. Fortunately, you can reduce your risk with the best stroke prevention practices.

 A study by the American Academy of Neurology showed that over 96% of stroke patients that had a second stroke showed signs of at least one risk factor.

 This shows that awareness is the first step towards prevention.
-Talk to your doctor to see if you have any common stroke risk factors like high blood pressure, atherosclerosis, high blood cholesterol, or diabetes.
+Talk to your doctor to see if you have any common stroke risk factors like high blood pressure, atherosclerosis (buildup of plaque in your artery walls), high cholesterol, or diabetes.